 Board/Liason Bios

-• Mark Strosher PEng., Vice-President
+• Mark Strosher PEng., President

 Mark has been an Environmental Protection Officer with BC Environmental Protection in the Kootenay Region for more than 25 years.
 He has a passion for environmental education and awareness, and has been involved in a voluntary capacity in that regard for more than 15 of them.